HaxeFoundation/intellij-haxe/CONTRIBUTING.md

 ```
 gradlew clean
 ```
+- *Note: The Build->Clean menu item that appears when the Android plugin is installed will NOT call `gradlew clean`.
+You must use the Gradle task to remove build artifacts.*

 As mentioned above it is possible to build and test the plugin without the needed to install IDEA.
-If you want to test the plugin in intelliJ simply run the command below and it should start a session with the IDEA version that you provide
+If you want to test the plugin in intelliJ simply run the command below and it should start a session with the IDEA version that you provide:
 ```
 gradlew runIde -PtargetVersion=<IDEA_VERSION>
 ```

-To verify that your changes does not break any other features you should run the test suite and verify IDEA can read the plugin
+To verify that your changes do not break any other features you should run the test suite and verify IDEA can read the plugin
 ```
 ./gradlew test verifyPlugin
 ```